HD60Hz/squad-lab1-store/README.md

 ```
 For the checkout, the return purchases and total is displayed as a recap for the customer

-We can nest ``Cmd`` objects by starting their loop from the parent command
+We can nest ``Cmd`` objects by starting their loop in the parent command handler

 ```python
 class StoreREPL(Cmd):